 Action and (Who Should Take It) Requirements or Timeframe

 Conditions to be met for

 the action can occur.

-Before a disaster ar d warning phases
+Before a disaster and l warning phases

 Develop an inventory of current status of power

 system and resources.
 (Gujarat Electricity Board -

 GEB)

 Establish minimum stock levels and procure

 necessary additional stocks.
 (GEB)

 Conduct monthly meetings.
 (GEB) On-going

 Develop contact lists.
 (GEB)

 Conduct an informal hazard and risk assessment.
 Completed.

 (GEB)

 Develop disaster plan.
 (GEB)

-Disas ster

-Assess impact according to SOP.
-(GEB) Coordinate with Control

-Room and Damage

-Assessment Task Force.

-Prioritize response actions.
-(GEB) Need to establish priorities.

-Collect more information.
-(GEB)

-Mobilize additional resources.
-(GEB) Coordination with Control